Siddhant/siddhant.github.io/_posts/2025-12-27-java-macOS.md

 ---
 layout: post
-title: "Setting Up Java on macOS in 2025"
+title: "Setting Up Java on macOS in 2025 — A Practical, Opinionated Guide for Experienced Developers"
 date: 2025-12-27 11:07:47 +0530
 categories: java, macOS
 ---

-# Setting Up Java on macOS in 2025 — A Practical, Opinionated Guide for Experienced Developers
+{% assign check = '<span style="color: #28a745;">✓</span>' %}

-This post is written for experienced developers who are new to macOS and want a **clean, modern, and future-proof Java setup**.
-The focus is deliberately narrow:
+This post is written for experienced developers who are new to macOS and want a **clean, modern, and professional-grade Java setup**.
+The focus is deliberately narrow.
+We will not cover basics like "What is the difference between JRE and JDK?".
+We *will* explain, in deailt, macOS-specific Java behavior, vendor differences, and why certain approaches scale better over time.

-- **macOS (latest versions)**
-- **Java 25 (LTS)**
-- **Professional-grade workflows**
-- **Clear trade-offs between installation methods**
-- **Minimal hand-holding, maximal correctness**

-We will not teach Homebrew, Git, or shell basics.
-We *will* explain macOS-specific Java behavior, vendor differences, and why certain approaches scale better over time.
+- Apple Silicon (M-series chips such as M1, M2, M3, or later) - all installation methods, paths, and recommendations are made with the ARM64 ("aarch64") macOS ecosystem in mind.
+- macOS Tahoe 26.1
+- Java 25 (LTS) — ALWAYS use the LTS version only for more info refer  [Java Almanac](https://javaalmanac.io/)

 ---